The National Assessment of Educational Progress (NAEP) reveals that 63 percent of American fourth-graders are not proficient readers.

 About the author

-Cari Miller serves as State Policy Director of Early Literacy for the Foundation for Excellence in Education.
-A former elementary teacher and reading coach, Cari most recently served as the Deputy Director of Just Read, Florida!, Governor Jeb Bush’s statewide literacy initiative.
-At Just Read, Florida!, she served in various capacities: Elementary Reading Specialist, Director of Reading First and Director of Elementary Reading.
-In all of her roles, her sole mission was to improve student reading achievement across the state.
-Contact Cari at Cari@excelined.org
+Cari Miller serves as Policy Director of Early Literacy for ExcelinEd.
+She works hand in hand with states pursuing a comprehensive approach to K-3 reading policy, and she supports state departments with effective policy implementation.
+Cari is a former elementary teacher and reading coach.
+She also served as the Deputy Director of Just Read, Florida!, Governor Jeb Bush’s statewide literacy initiative.
+At Just Read, Florida!, she served in other capacities, including: Elementary Reading Specialist, Director of Reading First and Director of Elementary Reading.
+Her sole mission is to improve student reading achievement across the nation.